Bayesian polarization calibration and imaging in very long baseline interferometry: Application to real data

 \subsection{3C273 VLBA observation at 15 GHz}

-We applied our Bayesian polarization calibration and imaging method to pre-calibrated (without self-calibration and D-term calibration) 3C273 VLBA MOJAVE survey data at 15 GHz on 28 January 2017 \citep{Lister_2018_MOJAVE} in order to demonstrate that \texttt{resolve} is able to infer D-terms per intermediate frequency (IF) from a source with complex structure.
-The data have 8 IFs (32MHz each) and the total bandwidth is 256MHz.
+We applied our Bayesian polarization calibration and imaging method to precalibrated (without self-calibration and D-term calibration) 3C273 VLBA MOJAVE survey data at 15 GHz on January 28, 2017 \citep{Lister_2018_MOJAVE} to demonstrate that \texttt{resolve} is able to infer D-terms per intermediate frequency (IF) from a source with complex structure.
+The data have eight IFs (32MHz each) and the total bandwidth is 256MHz.

-We reconstructed the resolve Stokes images with a spatial domain of 256 $\times$ 256 and a field of view of 50 mas $\times$ 50 mas.
-For the resolve reconstruction, we added a 10 $\%$ systematic error budget in the data.
-The reduced $\chi^{2}$ of the resolve reconstruction was 1.2, and the number of posterior samples was 20.
-The wall-clock time for the resolve reconstruction was around 5 hours on a single node of the MPIfR cluster with 10 MPI (Message Passing Interface) tasks.
+We reconstructed the \texttt{resolve} Stokes images with a spatial domain of 256 $\times$ 256 and a field of view of 50 mas $\times$ 50 mas.
+For the \texttt{resolve} reconstruction, we added a 10 percent systematic error budget in the data and selected Los Alamos (LA) as a reference antenna for the polarization calibration.
+The reduced $\chi^{2}$ of the \texttt{resolve} reconstruction was 1.45, and the number of posterior samples was 20.
+The wall-clock time for the \texttt{resolve} reconstruction was around 7 hours on a laptop with five message passing interface (MPI) tasks.

 We assumed that Stokes images do not vary over frequencies due to the narrow bandwidth (256 MHz), and performed antenna gain self-calibration and leakage calibration per IF.
-For the absolute EVPA calibration, we applied the same correction value from the MOJAVE team for the CLEAN reconstruction.
-The model parameters for polarization imaging prior, gain prior, and D-term prior for the 3C273 VLBA data can be found in \autoref{table:model_parameters_polsky_3C273} and \autoref{table:model_parameters_cal_3C273}.
+We assumed that each antenna has four different correlation kernels for the log-amplitude gain and phase gain and two polarization modes.
+The same correlation kernel is inferred over multi-IFs.
+The model parameters for the polarization imaging prior, gain prior, and D-term prior for the 3C273 VLBA data can be found in \autoref{table:model_parameters_polsky_3C273} and \autoref{table:model_parameters_cal_3C273}.